thespacedoctor/sherlock/blog-post.rst

     :target: https://cdn.rawgit.com/thespacedoctor/sherlock/master/htmlcov/index.html
     :alt: Coverage Status

-*A python package and command-line tools to contextually classify astronomical transient sources.
-Sherlock mines a library of historical and on-going survey data to attempt to identify the source of a transient event, and predict the classification of the event based on the associated crossmatched data*.
+*A python package and command-line tools to contextually classify variable/transient astronomical sources.
+Sherlock mines a library of historical and on-going survey data in an attempt to identify the source of a transient/variable event, and predict the classification of the event based on the associated crossmatched data*.